piyushdce/Energy-Efficient-Smart-Home/README.md

 # Energy-Efficient-Smart-Home

-This is the source code used for Purdue ECE 568 course project in Spring 2019.
+The project demonstrates a connected smart home which enables remote control of home appliances and deploys energy saving techniques using the sensors installed at strategic locations throughout the home.
+This project is done as part of Purdue ECE 568 course in Spring 2019.
 The project is built on raspberry pi and sensors used are: Temp Sensor, PIR Motion Sensor and LDR sensor.
 We have also build an android app.
 The communication is done over internet using http post function in python http_server class.
 We use ngrok for tunneling.
 The http server is running on raspberry pi which listens to incoming requests on port 8000.
 Files:
 1. http_server.py: This file has all the code for server, sensors and timers.
 When run this would start an http server on rpi which listens to port 8000.